-- 290 These functions records in register the events notified by the detectors.
+- 284 These functions records in register the events notified by the detectors (refer to list below).
 The software configures the reaction in case of detection: - The TOE is immediately reset when an event is detected. - Or, a special function register bit is set.

 TOE's detectors are implemented by the hardware.
 The detection cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3NSEN4/S3NSEN3 User's Manual.
+The influence on security and the way how to configure it is described in details in the S3NSN4V User's Manual.
 Therefore, FPT\FLS.1 is implemented by TOE.

-291 Security domains are maintained since accesses to the access-prohibited area are trapped by this access control function.
+285 Security domains are maintained since accesses to the access-prohibited area are trapped by this access control function.